Adventech/sabbath-school-lessons/src/en/2018-02/12/inside-story.md

 Helen was startled.
 She had never seen the woman before.

 “I am a Seventh-day Adventist”, the woman said.
 “This morning as I was reading my Bible I was impressed by God that Helen would come to my door.
-I was also impressed that I needed to write a check for $20 because Helen would meet a man who needs ‘The Great Controversy’ but would not have the money to buy it”.
+I was also impressed that I needed to write a check for 20 dollars because Helen would meet a man who needs ‘The Great Controversy’ but would not have the money to buy it”.

-The woman pulled out a signed check made out to the sum of $20.
+The woman pulled out a signed check made out to the sum of 20 dollars.
 She only needed to add the name of the recipient.
 “Who do I make this check out to?” she said.

 *Kamil Metz is international coordinator for the GLOW tracts ministry.*